Whooooooo! This was awesome! So awesome! I’m so happy that I did it!

 Yes, because YES, just YES-YES-YES, and all of a sudden it was exciting again!

 The first bit was a start-line queue, then we jogged for a couple of gentle km (~7min/km) before slowing for mud and a stile.
 So far so easy.
 The next section was a rolling, slightly hilly, chilled out series of little villages and woods, which was LOVELY.
 The rain eased and a bit of gentle sunshine dried us, there was a gorgeous breeze to stop us overheating, and we all lolloped along together at a 6.2 to 7ish min/km to the sound of gurgling streams and birdsong, and chatting about the club, and friends and life.
-Running with these guys saved my day; we’d run a lot together before, and they were lovely company so the time passed easily.
+Running with these guys saved my day; we’d run a lot together before, and they were lovely company.
 There were drinks stations all along the way, serving mostly water but once isotonic drinks, and lots of marshals clapping and offering sweets and chocolate (it’s really well marked and impossible to get lost).
 Since two of us were injured, we walked and ate up a couple of the steeper sections to preserve our legs, and then trotted away again at the top.

 By the beautiful forest tracks at 18km we’d started talking about the last 3km, imagining the second half of our home parkrun or the lower flanks of Snowdon, or looking forward to a cold swim (that might just have been me!).

 19.35km was a monster.
 My stomach cramped, I gurgled a bit, felt a bit crap, rumbled loudly, and suddenly felt a spinning, nauseating head-rush of hunger.

 “FIIIINE, thanks – YOU?”
 I sounded a bit shrill.